JasonParentEAB/tutorial/README.md

         self.browser.quit()
 ```

-When run, each test in this test suite will open a web browser, execute some behaviors and assertions, and then close the browser as the test completes.
-These steps form the basis of every functional test.
-Let's see what happens when we run our functional tests.
+In Django, functional tests extend the `django.test.LiveServerTestCase` class.
+Unlike the standard `TestCase`, the `LiveServerTestCase` starts a real development server that allows an automated test client like Selenium to operate within a browser.
+The `setUp()` method is run immediately before a test starts and the `tearDown()` method is run directly after the test completes.
+When run, each test will open a web browser, execute some behaviors, and then close the browser.
+Run the functional tests and pay attention to the output.

 ```bash
 (tutorial)macbook:tutorial carneyadmin$ python manage.py test functional_tests
 ```

-The tests ran with no failures!
-We haven't actually programmed any tests yet, but at least we can see that the Django commands are running correctly.
-Let's create a runnable functional test using our user story.
-Notice how the text from the user story is broken into digestible instructions that guide our development.
+The functional tests run successfully with no failures.
+In fact, we have not actually programmed any tests yet.
+Create a functional test that follows that actions narrated by the user story.
+In the example below, the user story is broken into digestible instructions that guide our development.

 ```python
 # functional_tests/test_organizations.py